-The Gastroenterology, Esophageal Diseases Fellowship draws trainees from across the U.S. and around the world.
-While all our trainees have a love of learning and a compassionate approach to patient care, they come from diverse backgrounds, family status, and professional and personal interests.
+The Pediatric Infectious Diseases Fellowship draws trainees from across the U.S. and around the world.
+While all our fellows have a love of learning and a compassionate approach to patient care, they come from diverse backgrounds, family status, and professional and personal interests.
 Meet our current fellow and learn about their experience in the program.

 Did anything surprise you about Mayo's program?